 Q.10.
 May a CWA or tribal organization that receives PII from education records under the USA exception use the PII for purposes other than addressing the education needs of the child?

-No. The USA is clear that the PII from education records disclosed to the CWA or tribal organization under the USA exception must only be used to address the education including, as discussed later in Q.21., IDEA-related needs of the child in foster care placement.
+No. The USA is clear that the PII from education records disclosed to the CWA or tribal organization under the USA exception must only be used to address the educational needs of children in foster care placement, including, as discussed later in the answer to Q.21., IDEA-related needs of the child in foster care placement.

 Q.11.
 When an SEA or LEA discloses PII from education records to a CWA or tribal organization under the USA exception, may the SEA or LEA and the CWA or tribal organization collaborate to conduct an audit or evaluation of an education program or child welfare program using the education records disclosed under the USA exception?

-No. As stated in Q.10., the PII from education records disclosed to the CWA or tribal organization under the USA exception must only be used for the purpose of addressing the education needs of children in foster care placement.
-Thus, the PII from education records disclosed under the USA exception could not be used for any other purpose, including to audit or evaluate a Federal- or State-supported education program.
+No. As stated in the answer to Q.10., the PII from education records disclosed to the CWA or tribal organization under the USA exception must only be used for the purpose of addressing the education needs of children in foster care placement.
+Thus, the PII from education records disclosed under the USA exception may not be used for any other purpose, including to audit or evaluate a Federal- or State-supported education program.

 Q.12.
 How long must the CWA or tribal organization maintain the education records of a child, and what must the CWA or tribal organization do with the education records when no longer needed?